 Don’t believe for a second that everyone who visits your blog is going to pay you for your amazing content and information.
 I don’t care how good it is.

-I offer WordPress services on my blog and many people would rather visit the WordPress tutorials section to try to figure out how to do things themselves.
+I offer my limited WordPress services on my blog and many people would rather visit the WordPress tutorials section to try to figure out how to do things themselves.
 That’s cool, I understand that most new bloggers need to learn how to do things on their own.

 However, when the right person comes along that you can help, they will whip out their wallet and buy from your blog.
 So it’s up to you to be ready to earn some cash.